gbowne1/ProgrammerNotes/Node_JavaScript_Programming/javascript-programming.md

 JavaScript, often abbreviated as JS, is a high-level, interpreted programming language that conforms to the ECMAScript specification.
 It is known for its flexibility and is primarily used to enhance the interactivity of web pages.
 JavaScript can be used on both the client-side and server-side of web development.
 The filename extension is `.js`.

+One should be using the latest version of the ES standard for JavaScript, however there are 3 more common ones used in most projects and they are:
+ES5, ES6 and ES7.

 ## ES5, ES6, and ES7

 ECMAScript 5 (ES5) was the fifth edition of the ECMAScript standard, which JavaScript is based on.
 It introduced many new features and improvements to the language.
 ES6, also known as ECMAScript 2015, brought significant enhancements to JavaScript, including arrow functions, classes, and template literals.
 ES7, or ECMAScript 2016, and subsequent versions continued to add new features and improvements to the language

 The differences between ES5, ES6, and ES7 in JavaScript can be summarized as follows:
-ES5:

-    Introduction: Also known as ECMAScript 2009, released in 2009.
+ES5, Also known as ECMAScript 2009, released in 2009.

     Variables: Only one way to define variables using the var keyword.
     Performance: Lower performance compared to ES6.
     Object Manipulation: Time-consuming compared to ES6.
     Function Definition: Both function and return keywords are used to define a function.
     Support: Supports primitive data types such as string, number, boolean, null, and undefined.

-ES6:

-    Introduction: Also known as ECMAScript 2015, released in 2015.
+ES6, Also known as ECMAScript 2015, released in 2015.

     Variables: Introduces two new ways to define variables: let and const.
     Performance: Higher performance than ES5.
     Object Manipulation: Less time-consuming compared to ES5.
     Function Definition: Introduces arrow functions, eliminating the need for the function keyword in some cases.
     Data Types: Adds a new primitive data type, symbol, for supporting unique values.

-ES7:

-    Introduction: Also known as ECMAScript 2016.
+ES7, Also known as ECMAScript 2016.

     Features: Builds upon ES6 and introduces new features such as async/await, exponentiation operator, and more.
     Transpilation: Requires transpilation to convert ES7 code to ES5 for compatibility with browsers.
     Spread Operator: Introduces the spread operator (...) for merging arrays and objects.